devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/scripts/README.md

 ## Integrator comparison plots

-If you run the integrator comparison with replay logs enabled (`IRIS_LOG_DIR`), you can generate summary + trajectory/error plots:
+If the integrator comparison is run with replay logs enabled (`IRIS_LOG_DIR`), summary and trajectory/error plots can be generated:

 ```bash
 python Tools/px4_lockstep_julia/scripts/plot_integrator_compare.py \